AcheronInteractive/Insights/README.md

 ```
 to build it via gradle or maven.

-For making changes, you need to make changes in the PatchedFork-Patched folder, commit them and run
+For making changes, you need to make changes in the Insights-Patched folder, commit them and run
 ```
 ./patcher rb
 ```
 to rebuild the patches.
 Then commit the patches in the main folder.
-NEVER commit the PatchedFork-Patched folder!
+NEVER commit the Insights-Patched folder!

 If you're creating a new fork then edit UPSTREAM_NAME, FORK_NAME & REPO in init.sh.
 Also if you want to use the updateUpstream script to generate a commit with all the changes, make sure your gitmodule doesn't end with .git in .gitmodules